MEDUSA ground spot

 Medusa is a powerful ground spot with a wide beam angle suitable for medium size to large trees as well as wide bushes and plantations.

-Don't forget the transformer.
-Choose a transformer that suits the total wattage of all your lamps.
-For optimal life we recommend that you load your transformer with no more than 85% of the max capacity.
+Don’t forget the transformer.
+Make sure to choose a transformer that matches the total wattage of your lights.
+For optimal lifespan, we recommend not loading the transformer beyond 85% of its maximum capacity.

-Keep it simple!
-Add a photo cell that automatically turn the lights on in the evening and off again at dawn.
+Make it easier!
+Add a light sensor that automatically turns the lights on at dusk.

 Not finding what you need?